metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Required:

 - `predicate` (String) Type is requested predicate mode.
-Available values are OmitPreviousHosts, OmitHostsWithTags, and OmitPreviousPriorities.

 Optional:

 - `tags` (Map of String) Tags is a map of metadata to match against for selecting the omitted hosts.
-Required if Type is OmitHostsWithTags
+Required if Type isOmitHostsWithTags
-- `update_frequency` (Number) UpdateFrequency is how often the priority load should be updated based on previously attempted priorities.
-Used for OmitPreviousPriorities.
-Default is 2 if not set.
+- `update_frequency` (Number) UpdateFrequency is how often the priority load should be updated based on previously attempted priorities.Used for OmitPreviousPriorities.

 <a id="nestedatt--spec--to--default--tcp--rate_limited_back_off"></a>